 An SMP is a document that describes how a specific software project is developed, maintained, and curated.
 The goal of an SMP is to ensure that the software is usable and maintainable in the long term.
-An SMP is written by the developers, maintainers, and/or other stakeholders of a software project.
+An SMP is written by the maintainers, developers, and other stakeholders of a software project.